ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 Reactive Streams is a further development of Reactive Extensions, which were created to solve the problem of unbounded buffers that were used to reconcile the processing rates of a faster producer and a slower consumer.
 In a simplified way, Reactive Streams can be thought of as a combination of Reactive Extensions and batching.

-In Reactive Extensions, a Publisher can send events to a Subscriber as soon as they become available, and in any quantity.
-In Reactive Streams, a Publisher must send events to a Subscriber only after requesting them, and no more than the requested quantity.
+In Reactive Extensions, a Publisher can send events to a Subscriber as soon as they become available and in any quantity.
+In Reactive Streams, a Publisher must send events to a Subscriber only after requesting them and no more than the requested quantity.

 ![Reactive Streams](/images/Reactive_Streams.png)